AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/follow-up.md

 # Data migration follow-up

 Some behavior and logic of Magento 1 has been implemented differently in Magento 2.
 The [!DNL Data Migration Tool] takes care of it.
-Although, there are some migration aspects you should know about, and sometimes you must take minor steps for some functionalities to work smoothly after migration.
+There are some migration aspects you should know about, and sometimes you must take minor steps for some functionalities to work smoothly after migration.

 ## Information